 - Graduate/professional exams, theses, and dissertations (if appropriate)

-- Number of completed and number current doctoral students as dissertation adviser
+- Number of completed and number current doctoral students as dissertation advisor

-- Number of completed and number current master's students as thesis adviser
+- Number of completed and number current master's students as thesis advisor

 - Number of completed and number current doctoral students as committee member